 - Wipe down mirrors and windows

-The way you handle summer chores might change a lot depending on your lifestyle and your kids’ ages.
-But one firm practice can help chore-time go smoothly, and that’s making chores a daily habit.
+How you handle summer chores will vary a lot depending on your lifestyle and your kids’ ages.
+Even so, making chores a daily habit should be part of your strategy.
 Even if your kids do just one small chore each day, they’ll start to internalize their chore as part of their daily routine.
 (With any luck, this means less complaining!)

 Typical kids ages 5 and under can complete one chore a day, and kids 6 and over can reasonably do two or more chores.
 (Remember, these activities don’t have to be long or involved.)

 Finally, try to stay positive about chores, and your kids will be more likely to approach their chore with positivity, too.
 (Some kids LOVE to vacuum, or spray water from a spray bottle.
 Don’t squash their enthusiasm!)

 Should You Pay Your Kids to Do Chores?